sparkfabrik/drush_pre_deploy/README.md

 There are some additional manual install steps while some upstream packages like [Composer-installers](https://github.com/composer/installers)) adapt to Drush 10:

-* In your project's main composer.json make ssure that installer-paths folder is set for "drupal-module" type:
+* In your project's main composer.json make sure installer-paths folder is set for "drupal-module" type:

 ```
 "extra": {